 Unlocking the Power of Arrays

 When working with arrays in JavaScript, it’s essential to know how to effectively manipulate them.
-Whether you’re a seasoned developer or just starting out, understanding how to empty an array is a crucial skill to have in your toolkit.
+Understanding how to empty an array is a crucial skill to have in your toolkit.

 Method 1: Substitution – A Simple yet Effective Approach